 When you take out a mortgage, you need to look at more than just the interest rate on offer.
 There are a number of fees associated with any mortgage, so you will need to take these into consideration when managing your budget.

-Typically, mortgage costs and fees could add up to anything from £400 to well over £3,000, depending on the type of property you are buying, its value, and the kind of mortgage you’ve chosen.
+Typically, mortgage charges and fees could add up to anything from £400 to well over £3,000 to your costs, depending on the type of property you are buying, its value, and the kind of mortgage you’ve chosen.
 While some of the fees are due upfront when you complete on your property, you may be able to add some to your mortgage.
 However, bear in mind that you will be paying interest on anything you add to your mortgage, which could end up costing you more in the long run.

 The most common charge you’ll face is a mortgage arrangement fee.
 This is charged by lenders to set up your mortgage, and it’s also known as the product fee or completion fee.
 As a general rule, the lower the mortgage rate, the higher the fee.
 So while the rate may be attractive, sky-high arrangement fees can make a big difference to your overall costs.